 - Difficult to understand: Difficult to understand and requires a lot of repetitions in non-verbal communication.
 Since it uses gestures, facial expressions eye contact, touch, etc. for communicating with others which may not be understandable for the simple and foolish people.

 - Not everybody prefers: Everybody does not prefer to communicate through non-verbal communication with others.
 Sometimes it cannot create an impression upon people or listeners.
 It is less influential and cannot be used everywhere.
 It is cannot be used as a public tool for communication.

 - Lack of formality: Non-verbal communication does not follow any rules, formality or structure like other communication.
 Most of the cases, people unconsciously and habitually engaged in non-verbal communication by moving the various parts of the body.

-- Costly: In some cases non-verbal communication involves huge cost.
-For example, neon sign, power point presentation, cinema etc are very much costly compared to others form of communication.
+- Costly: In some cases, non-verbal communication involves huge costs.
+For example, neon signs, powerpoint presentations, cinema, etc are very much costly compared to other forms of communication.

 - Distortion of information: Since it uses gestures, facial expressions, eye contact, touch, sign, sound, paralanguage, etc. for communicating with others, there is a great possibility in distortion of information in non-verbal communication.